MehdiGhorb/AE_ReservoirComputer/README.md

-# Auto Encoder with ReservoirComputer
+# Auto Encoder with Reservoir Computer

 Welcome to the AE_ReservoirComputer repository!